Contact Form Spam Detection with Machine Learning (Part 2)

 $result = $classifier->classify($newMessage);

-If a message is incorrectly classified, I can reclassify it and retrain the classifier:
+If a message is misclassified, corrected data can be added and the classifier retrained:

 $aMessages = [